 Gino Vistosi White Discs Chandelier

-Materials: 36 Murano crystal glass discs made of white and clear glass.
-Metal chromed frame, Bakelite sockets.
+Materials: 36 hand blown crystal glass discs made of white and clear Murano glass.
+Metal chromed (iron) wire frame, chain and canopy.
+Bakelite sockets.

 Chain Length: 60 cm / 23.62”